Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Preliminaries

 If $(X,g,h\vol_g)$ is a weighted riemannian manifold, one can introduce the $N$-Ricci tensor (as defined in~\eqref{eq:n-ricci}).
 It was proven~\cite{St06,St06-2,LoVi09} that a weighted complete riemannian manifold without boundary, satisfies the $\CD(0,N)$ condition if and only if $\Ric_N\geq0$.

 Similarly to the riemannian case, a notion of weighted $N$-Ricci curvature, still denoted by $\Ric_N$, has been introduced.
 Here we do not give the definition of $\Ric_N$, for it is quite lenghty and useless for our purposes.
-Ohta~\cite{Ohta09a} proved that a Finsler manifold without boundary satisfies the $\CD(0,N)$ condition if and only if $\Ric_N\geq 0$.
+Ohta~\cite{Ohta09a} proved that a measured Finsler manifold without boundary satisfies the $\CD(0,N)$ condition if and only if $\Ric_N\geq 0$.
 The possible presence of the boundary in the manifolds the present paper deals with does not harm the results of this paper; indeed, we rely only on the curvature dimension condition given by Definition~\ref{def:CDKN-ENB} and never on $\Ric_N$.

 Among many consequences of the $\CD(0,N)$ condition, two are of our interest.
 One is the Brunn--Minkowski inequality (see e.g.~\cite[Theorem~18.8]{Ohta21}).
-Given two measurable subsets $A$ and $B$ of a $\CD(0,N)$ Finsler manifold $(X,F,\mm)$, we define
+Given two measurable subsets $A$ and $B$ of a $\CD(0,N)$ measured Finsler manifold $(X,F,\mm)$ and $t\in[0,1]$, we define

 With this notation, we have the Brunn--Minkowski inequality

 The other property we are interested in is the Bishop--Gromov inequality that states

 for any fixed point $x\in X$.
 This inequality guarantees that the definition of asymptotic volume ratio (see~\eqref{eq:avr}) is well posed.